MicrosoftDocs/powerbi-docs/powerbi-docs/service-basic-concepts.md

 Why do people create dashboards?
 Here are just some of the reasons:

-* to see, in one glance, all the information needed to make decisions
+* to see, in one glance, all the information needed to make decisions.
-* to monitor the most-important information about your business
+* to monitor the most-important information about your business.
-* to ensure all colleagues are on the same page, viewing and using the same information
+* to ensure all colleagues are on the same page, viewing and using the same information.
 * to monitor the health of a business or product or business unit or marketing campaign, etc.
-* to create a personalized view of a larger dashboard -- all the metrics that matter to you
+* to create a personalized view of a larger dashboard -- all the metrics that matter to you.

 When you open a workspace, the associated dashboards are listed under the **Dashboards** tab.
 To open a dashboard, select it.
 When you open an app, you'll be presented with a dashboard.
 Each dashboard represents a customized view of some subset of the underlying dataset(s).
 If you own the dashboard, you'll also have edit access to the underlying dataset(s) and reports.
 If the dashboard was shared with you, you'll be able to interact with the dashboard and any underlying reports, but will not be able to save any changes.

 There are many different ways that you, or a colleague, can [share a dashboard](service-share-dashboards.md).
 Power BI Pro is required for sharing a dashboard and may be required for viewing a shared dashboard.

-> [!NOTE]
-> Pinning and tiles are covered in more detail below under the heading "Dashboard with tiles."
->

 **ONE** dashboard...